-The Local Emergency Planning Committee will continue to promote training.
+The Local Emergency Planning Committee will continue to promote increasing public safety from chemical releases through planning, training, reviewing, exercising, offering How-to-Comply assistance and educating the public.
 Hazards analyses will be updated for facilities that handle extremely hazardous substances.
 The Regional Emergency Response Plan will be updated.
 The Council will continue to provide staff support to the North Central Florida Regional Hazardous Materials Response Team.
+Council staff will help plan and conduct a full-scale hazardous materials exercise for the Local Emergency Planning Committee.